Office Location

 While it may seem like a cut-and-dried situation when a complainant no longer wants to pursue criminal charges against a defendant, in reality, the legal process is not easily suspended.
 In Texas, once charges have been filed, it is up to the prosecuting attorney to decide whether or not to proceed because the prosecutors represent the State of Texas and not the alleged victim in the case.
 The victim’s wishes can be taken into consideration, but that is ultimately not the sole determining factor when considering whether to drop charges.
 Once a crime has been reported, whether charges will be pursued is in the hands of the State.

-If you are facing criminal charges and the victim no longer wishes to be involved in the case, discuss the situation with an Austin criminal law attorney today.
+If you are facing criminal charges and the victim no longer wishes to be involved in the case, discuss the situation with an Austin Criminal Defense Lawyer today.

 Prosecutors have discretion when it comes to dropping charges.
 They consider multiple factors, including the victim’s wishes, the strength of the evidence, the severity of the offense, and the potential impact on public safety.
 While the victim’s desires are considered, they are usually not the major factor in determining whether charges will be pursued.
 Ultimately, it is up to the prosecutor to decide whether to proceed with the case or drop the charges.